the perfect place to get active and enjoy the great outdoors

 Averaging 3,000 hours of sunshine per year, Perth enjoys an active outdoor lifestyle year-round, making competitive sports a big part of life for novice players, pros and passionate fans alike.
 The balmy climate has also been a big drawcard for many international and elite sporting events too, inspiring the creation of world-class sporting venues – many of which take full advantage of the region’s breathtaking landscapes.

 World championships and world-class events

-Or experience something a little more out of the ordinary, such as WA’s Avon Decent river race, the epic Busselton Jetty Swim (around the longest timber jetty in the southern hemisphere), The Gibb Challenge cycle through the Kimberley wilderness and numerous other adventure races.
+Or experience something a little more out of the ordinary, such as WA’s Avon Descent river race, the epic Busselton Jetty Swim (around the longest timber jetty in the southern hemisphere), The Gibb Challenge cycle through the Kimberley wilderness and numerous other adventure races.
 See the full list of WA sports events for details.